 So we understand that saving faith is about knowledge of God’s revelation, it is about assent and acceptance of God’s truth, and it is certainly a choice to commit one’s self and hope of salvation to Jesus Christ.

 The Ground Of Faith

 their faith was founded not on men but on God.
-If the Apostle’s preaching had rested exclusively on the power ...
+If the Apostle’s preaching had rested exclusively on the power of eloquence, ...